-Upon matriculation the student is required to identify his/her specific objectives and a sponsor (advisor) who will aid the student in constructing a Plan of Study, which should be formulated during the first semester (nine to 12 semester credit hours) in residence for a master's degree or within the first year (30 semester hours) for the Doctor's degree.
+Upon matriculation the student, in conjunction with their advisor, will identify his/her specific objectives.
+The advisor will aid the student in constructing a Plan of Study, which should be formulated during the first semester (nine to 12 semester credit hours) in residence for a master's degree or within the first year (30 semester hours) for the Doctor's degree.
 The formal acceptance of a plan of study will then establish the courses, experiences, and research endeavors expected in meeting the degree requirements of the program.
 Prerequisite deficiencies should be included in the Plan of Study, although they may not contribute to the minimum credit requirements for the degree.
 The curriculum will ordinarily culminate with a general comprehensive examination and/or defense of thesis or dissertation.
+Graduate students pursue a plan of study under either Plan A, which requires a thesis, or Plan B, which does not.